ZUGOW/Task-3_pushAmJeN/README.md

-this commit change is to make poll scm trigger a bulit at 17.23pm
+this commit change is to make poll scm trigger a bulit at 18:00 pm